OneshotGH/supremacy/README.md

 NOTE: Compile in Release x86 -- some morons need this information.

-The cheat was mainly composed of paying skeet users to dump the cheat modules, and then reversing the cheat(skeet), and implementing it into Supremacy.
-The menu was design to make esoterik mad, and ultimately ending up cracking the cheat due to lack of modern security.
+The cheat was mainly composed of getting skeet users to dump the cheat modules, and then reversing the cheat(skeet), and implementing their functions into Supremacy.
+The menu was designed to make esoterik mad, and ultimately ending up cracking the cheat due to lack of modern security.